sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_z_misc_general/svaramanjarI.md

 Translation:
-I will describe my (त्र्यंबकीय) system of accents to introduce the Vedic students
+I will describe my (त्र्यम्बकीय) system of accents to introduce the Vedic students
 to the science of the accents .
 Lord Panini knows the whole ocean of this science, let my
 work serve as a boat to cross this difficult ocean!
 (To date) no effort like this has been
 made to make the technical discussion of this subtle subject accessible to a layman.